 But as a little side note, so I heard that bees don't seem to like to pollinate the guayabana (soursop) flowers.
-It's the beetle or something when they get pollen sticking around their body in one flower and go pollinate other soursop flowers.
+It's the beetle or something when they get pollen sticking around their body in one flower and then go pollinate other soursop flowers.

 Anyway, let us check out how to pollinate the soursop trees now.

 Choosing A Soursop Flower for Pollen

 To select a flower for pollen, you should look for those that are near the top of a smaller branch or the flower itself is of a small size.
 This is because those flowers are relatively more difficult to get fertilized or even if so the fruit dropping rate is high or at times fruits don't get developed at all.
 Which means, although they might not be good candidates for fruit bearing, they could good pollen donors.

 Have a look at those flowers that have their three petals slightly open outwards.
 Gently lift open one petal to take a look inside.
 If you see that the anthers are lightly darker and they are beginning separate, we can cut the flowers to collect the pollen.